Cheryl Pruitt: Financial Reviews and Legal Proceedings

-In 2018, the state-appointed emergency management team requested multiple financial audits of the school district.
-As part of the audits, Pruitt was asked to return a $30,000 bonus that was awarded in 2016, due to a disagreement by state officials with the process used to approve the bonus by the school district's board of education.
-After Pruitt voluntarily agreed to return the bonus, she was also charged with theft and official misconduct, after allegedly submitting and receiving a reimbursement for a trip to an educational conference in 2016.
-The charges were dropped by prosecutors in June 2020.
+In 2017, the state-appointed emergency management team requested multiple financial audits of the school district.
+As part of the audits, Pruitt was asked to return a $30,000 bonus that was awarded in 2016, due to an audit by state officials that questioned the approval process by the school district's board of education.
+Pruitt voluntarily repaid the bonus.
+Following her departure, she was later charged with theft and official misconduct, relating to reimbursement expenses for a trip to an educational conference in 2016.
+In June 2020, the prosecutors dismissed all charges, concluding the legal proceedings.